 NGK has a general information sheet on spark plug installation.

-This spark plug is in normal condition after about 20 hours of use.
-Lead deposits (from AVGAS without the TCP additive) are a light yellow whereas unleaded fuel deposits are brownish/black.
-If deposits anywhere in the engine are black and gummy, pilots should use higher quality fuel and/or oil and be certain that the engine is not overheating.
-The plug is clean (no soot).
+Below, a spark plug in good condition.
+Notice that there is NO fouling of the center electrode.
+This is very important.
 Nonetheless, this plug is worn out and should be replaced.
 This can be observed by the rounded edges of the inner electrode.
 Plugs will soot up very quickly at idle which is why pilots should keep idling to a minimum.

 The spark plug below was run in an engine that used premium unleaded, ethanol free, gasoline.
-It is a tiny bit fouled from many hours of use but still works just fine.
+It has some fouling but still worked well.
+The plug was running a cold (some fouling present) so a hotter plug would be advised e.g. a B9.
 Note that the electrodes have sharp edges which means the plug is not very old.
 Always check the gap.

 Performance of the engine at the top end is everything per evaluating its condition.
 If anything is wrong with any part of the ignition or fuel system, the engine will not achieve maximum power output.
 Generally, always be careful running your engine at full throttle for long periods of time, especially if you are near sea level.
 Install a CHT so that you can have some idea of the engine's normal operating conditions.
 Monitoring the running temperature of the engine can alert pilots of potential disaster.

 Parts of the spark plug (from Denso) – the instructions below will refer to the respective part # given on this page.

 Wright 9531 spark plug gauge & gap tool (you cannot correctly adjust the gap without a wire-type gauge)

 Lisle #20200 14mm Spark Plug Hole Thread Chaser

 spark plug hole thread chaser 14mm and 10mm